ldynia/git-workshop/readme.md

 ## Submodules
 I've never seen a project that would not dependent on some 3rd party software.
 With Git you can include someone else software using submodules.
 Submodule/Module is a reference to an external Git repository reflected within the software.

-Lets add our first submodule to our project
+Let's add our first submodule to our project

 ```shell
 $ mkdir vendors